Skip to main content

 • Install the Contrast containerd shim (containerd-shim-contrast-cc-v2)

-• Install cloud-hypervisor as the virtual machine manager (VMM)
+• Install cloud-hypervisor or QEMU as the virtual machine manager (VMM)

-• Install an IGVM file for pod-VMs of this class
+• Install an IGVM file or separate firmware and kernel files for pod-VMs of this class

 • Install a read only root filesystem disk image for the pod-VMs of this class